 Google, in a post to its Inside Search blog, has just announced that third-party Google Now cards are on the way.
 Something users (and developers) have been curious about since the predictive assistant's inception is finally getting some exploration, as Google teams up with "30+ developers" to bring users cards covering everything from Pandora suggestions to Lyft ride prices.

 Google says the new cards will be rolling out over the next few weeks, and provides a bunch of examples on the Google Now landing page.
+The lineup already includes lots of notable names such as Runtastic, Hootsuite, Zillow, the Guardian, the Economist, Shazam, Instacart, TripAdvisor and lots more.
 Read More

 There may be a major trade show happening this week, but it's still Update Wednesday.
 Google has updated its 'Google' app (formerly known as Search) to version 4.1.
 We are still digging around for new features, but we've already found a few goodies and put the APK up for your enjoyment.

 First up, there's a new space in settings called "Now Cards," which - as the name suggests - gives you control over the cards Google presents to you.
+Users can toggle cards on or off entirely, see their card history on the web, delete all custom preferences, and control notifications and how urgent updates are handled.
 Read More

 Google Now is never short on surprises.
 The personal assistant/wizard living in Google's Search app (technically it's Google's "Google" app now) can do some amazing tricks, and no matter how long you've used the app, there are always new features being discovered, added, or improved.